mikamatto/EntityTargetingBundle/README.md

 interface CriteriaAwareInterface
 {
-    public function getCriterion(): ?string;
+    public function getCriterion(): string;
+    public function setCriterion(string $criterion): self;
     public function getCriterionParams(): array;
+    public function setCriterionParams(?string $params): self;
+    public function getRepository(): CriteriaRepositoryInterface;
 }
 ```
 - **getCriterion()**: string
-This method should return the label or name of a criterion that applies to the entity.
+This method returns the label or name of a criterion that applies to the entity.
 The label should match a criterion registered with the bundle, such as `guests_only` or`user_roles` (or any custom criteria you define).
-For example:
+- **setCriterion(string $criterion)**: self
+Setter method for the above property.
 - **getCriterionParams()**: array
 This method should return an associative array of parameters expected by the selected criterion.
 The values in this array configure how the criterion will be applied to the entity and depend on the specific criterion.
+- **setCriterionParams(?string $params)**: self
+Setter method for the criterion parameters.
+Its value must be passed as a string matching a valid JSON structure.
+- **getRepository()**: CriteriaRepositoryInterface
+Allows to easily retrieve the repository for the managed entity.

 ### CriteriaRepositoryInterface